Skip to Content

 Given the role of industry-specific supply shocks in driving historically high inflation, we take a bottom-up approach to forecasting inflation for the next five years.
 That is, we start by examining the underlying components and work toward macro trends.

-Here’s where we expect the greatest drop in inflation (and sometimes outright deflation) between 2024 and 2028:
+Here’s where we expect the notably lower inflation (and sometimes outright deflation) between 2024 and 2028:

-• Durables: Major supply constraints are lifting.
+• Durables: Despite the recent jump in durables inflation (contributing around 70 basis points of the acceleration in the three-month core PCE rate), we expect durables to dip back into deflationary territory given that supply chain conditions remain much improved.
 In particular, the semiconductor market is likely to flip from shortage to glut over the next few years.
-The normalization of spending patterns (shifting back to services) is also easing pricing pressure on goods.
+The normalization of spending patterns (consumers shifting back to services) is also easing pricing pressure on goods.
 We expect about one third of the excess inflation in durables to unwind by 2027.

 • Food and energy: We expect prices to subside as the industry adjusts to disruption from factors such as the Ukraine war, and one-off events such as the outbreak of Highly Pathogenic Avian Influenza in 2022, which especially elevated egg and poultry prices.

-• Housing: Housing inflation has accelerated markedly over the past year, but we don’t expect this to last.
+• Housing: Housing inflation has accelerated markedly over the past year and has remained stubbornly high, but we don’t expect this to last.
+Leading-edge data still strongly points to a normalization of housing inflation being around the corner.
 Assuming market rent growth doesn’t reaccelerate, it’s inevitable that housing inflation will fall back to normal.

 In all other components of the Personal Consumption Expenditures Price Index, we expect moderate wage growth and the absence of any long-lasting supply disruptions to keep inflation at restrained levels.
-And the economy growing well below potential through 2024 will cause widespread deflationary pressure.
+And the economy growing well below potential through 2024 will lead to deflation in certain categories of goods and services as well.

 PCE Inflation Forecast: Key Components (% Growth)